For information on starting your own food truck, check out our step-by-step guide here.

-Over the last year, Toronto has seen a handful of new gourmet food trucks emerge with a bunch more set to launch in 2012.
-But the current by-laws in Toronto that govern food trucks are complicated.
+Over the last couple years, Toronto has seen a boom of new gourmet food trucks emerge with many more set to launch throughout the year.
+But being Toronto, there’s lots of red tape behind the current by-laws that govern food trucks and make understanding them a little more complicated.

 The goal of this resource is to explain the current situation and provide a clear, step-by-step explanation on where trucks can vend and what they can serve.

 There are a number of factors that come into play that determine where food trucks are allowed to stop and vend in Toronto.

 In April 2014, after months of consultation and discussion, the Toronto city council voted to amend the city’s Mobile Food Vending permit to allow trucks to operate at pay by display parking along the streets as long as they are at least 50 linear meters away from a restaurant, and are not at any one location for more than 3 hours.
 They also need to ensure there are no more than 2 trucks parked per city block.